MJingv/gogogo/dic.md

 - it's scared to reject for help but it's the best way to end the circle of abuse and get your life back and you value it

+self love
+---

+- what's self love?
+- according to psychology today,self love is none brilliar term for different access love we preform to x ourself ,physically and no physically
+- it's mean being trusting respectful and forgiving to yourself
+- vking in this area can not only affect the mental step but also influence your relationship
+- so how can your lack of self-love affect your relationship -